Explain how the rate of recovery differs between anaerobic energy systems, and impacts performance. (4 marks)

 Sample Answer

-- Glycolytic system requires significantly longer recovery periods of 3-5 minutes due to the need for lactate clearance, which directly affects an athlete’s ability to maintain intensity in events like 400 m running.
+- Glycolytic system requires significantly longer recovery periods of 3-5 minutes due to lactate clearance needs, affecting an athlete’s ability to maintain intensity in 400m running.

-- Recovery rates create distinct limitations for each system, where short recovery compromises ATP-PCr power output and insufficient glycolytic recovery leads to deteriorating performance through accumulated fatigue.
+- Recovery rates create distinct limitations where short recovery compromises ATP-PCr power and insufficient glycolytic recovery leads to deteriorating performance through accumulated fatigue.

-- Both systems can improve recovery efficiency through specific training adaptations, with ATP-PCr enhancing phosphocreatine resynthesis and glycolytic developing better lactate buffering capacity.
+- Both systems improve recovery efficiency through training adaptations, with ATP-PCr enhancing phosphocreatine resynthesis and glycolytic developing better lactate buffering capacity.

 Show Worked Solution